dmitriz/copilot-optimizer/README.md

 ## Installation

 1. Clone the repository:

    ```sh
    git clone https://github.com/dmitriz/copilot-optimizer.git
    ```

 2. Navigate to the extension directory:

    ```sh
    cd copilot-optimizer
    ```

 3. Install the dependencies:

    ```sh
    npm install
    ```

 4. Open the extension directory in Visual Studio Code:

    ```sh
    code .
    ```

 5. Press `F5` to start debugging the extension.

 ## Usage

-Once the extension is activated, it will automatically intercept terminal commands executed by GitHub Copilot Agent Mode.
-The extension will evaluate the command against the whitelist patterns and decide whether to approve or defer the command.
+To use the extension:

+1. Activate the extension by running the "Copilot Optimizer" command from the Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
+2. Open a terminal and start using GitHub Copilot Agent Mode
+3. When Copilot suggests terminal commands, the extension will automatically:
+   - Approve commands that match the whitelist patterns
+   - Defer other commands for your manual review

+You can verify the extension is working by checking the output panel for logs showing command evaluations.

 ## Configuration

 The whitelist patterns are stored in a separate configuration file called `whitelist.js`.
-The file exports an array of allowed command patterns using glob-like patterns such as 'npm install *', 'mkdir *', etc.
+The file exports an array of allowed command patterns using glob-like patterns such as 'npm install *', 'mkdir*', etc.

-### Example `whitelist.js`:
+### Example `whitelist.js`

 ```js
 module.exports = [